aesthetic-suite/framework/docs/development/style-sheets.md

 - [Component style sheets](./style-sheets/components.md).
 Isolates styles to components and their elements.
 - [Theme style sheets](./style-sheets/themes.md).
-Provides styles and at-rules for the document, per theme.
+Provides styles and at-rules for the document.

 Style sheets are created with either the `createComponentStyles()` or `createThemeStyles()` methods respectively.
 Both methods require a function that returns a _style object_ (also known as a factory